TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-vmsize-availablity-set-validation.md

 An Azure Availability Set is created based upon the first VM applied to it and operates using a specific hardware cluster as determined by the Azure fabric.
 Each subsequent VM added to the availability set must be compatible with the VM sizes supported in the hardware cluster.
 By having this constraint, high availability is maintained.

-We apologize for any inconvenience in not being able to use your desired VM size, but have a couple of options depending on your flexibity with SKU options for the availablity set:
+We apologize for any inconvenience in not being able to use your desired VM size, but have a couple of options depending on your flexibility with SKU options for the availability set:

-•	If you not limited to a specific SKU, you can query the available VM sizes for your current availability set and pick a suitable size from the results by using the the PowerShell `Get-AzVMSize` command and its parameters.
+•	If you not limited to a specific SKU, you can query the available VM sizes for your current availability set and pick a suitable size from the results by using the PowerShell `Get-AzVMSize` command and its parameters.
 See [Check for available VM sizes](https://docs.microsoft.com/azure/virtual-machines/windows/tutorial-availability-sets#check-for-available-vm-sizes) where you can run the command directly.

 •	If you are limited to a specific SKU, you must create a new availability set based on the VM that matches your required SKU.
 Afterwards, you may need to deallocate the existing availability set.